JanithT-Lboro/LearningML/PredictingForestFires/README.md

 ### Feature Importances
 ![Feature Importances](https://github.com/JanThan/LearningML/blob/master/PredictingForestFires/images/Feature%20Importances.png)
 Due to the month data not classing very highly in feature importance, I removed them to see what effect it would have on the logistic regression model.
 It was found that it had very minimal impact.
-After further learning about other optimisation methods, I plan to return to this project to re-attampt its optimisation as it is not a good model as it stands.
+After further learning about other optimisation methods, I plan to return to this project to re-attampt its optimisation as there must be further optimisations I can make to improve its current state.

 ## Logistic Regression Model Summary
 ### Before with months data